enigma-io/boundless/UITokenizedInput/README.md

 Basic usage of this component is identical to that of [UITypeaheadInput](../UITypeaheadInput/README.md).
 Additional props are available to take advantage of the tokenization functionality.

-> The Platform team recommends reviewing the [Token Field](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsText.html#//apple_ref/doc/uid/20000957-CH51-SW4) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UITokenizedInput` in your project.
+> The UIKit Team recommends reviewing the [Token Field](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsText.html#//apple_ref/doc/uid/20000957-CH51-SW4) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UITokenizedInput` in your project.

 ---